vdb86/screensaver.digitalclock/README.md

 - AM/PM transparency
 - Date transparency
 - Additional information transparency
-- Weather icon transparency
+- Icon transparency

 Background
 - Text shadow color
-- Enable slideshow (Users can have a slideshow of their images for background)
+- Choose background (One color, Single image, Slideshow)
+- Choose color
+- Choose image
 - Choose slideshow directory
+- Random images (Screensaver chooses a random image from the folder for the background)
 - Change background picture every
-- Random images (Screensaver chooses a random image from the folder for the background)
-- Background image (Users can select one colored background image from the list)

-Element size increase (Users can increase the size of text and icons)
+Element Size Increase (Users can increase the size of text and icons)
 - Size (%)

 This screensaver is configured for every skin separately since it has to use Fonts defined by the skin!